How to set up a Jockey Box

 Before adding ice, run your beverage through all coils and test for any CO2 and beverage leaks.
 This will also help prevent any lines from freezing by pushing out any rinse water.

 Fill the cooler completely full of ice.
-It can take 30-40 pounds of ice to completely cover the stainless steel coils on our 2-4 tap models.
-Cooler sizes will vary depending on model.
-The important point is to fill the cooler completely.
+It can take 30-40 pounds of ice to completely cover the stainless steel coils on our 2 and 4-tap models.
+Ice capacity will vary depending on cooler model and size—the important point is to fill the cooler completely.